A Review of their Cleveland Show

 Musicianship.
 Pure and simple.

-One mark I use to judge the musicians and groups I like is how well they play music.
+One mark I use to judge musicians and groups I like is how well they play music.
 The Corrs sound excellent live or on CD.
-In this day of prepackaged pop tarts, that is rare.
+In this day of prepackaged pop tarts, that's rare.
 Unlike some other of the more popular singers and groups, The Corrs write their own songs.
 They show they have more talent than just the dance moves and looks of the pop tarts.

 Their music meshes pop hooks with Celtic influences, all with a good beat.
 No where else will you find a pop group that has a violin and a tin whistle as main instruments.